-With a global pass rate of a mere 35%, passing both parts of the two-part Certified Management Accountant exam can feel like a daunting task.
+With the CMA exam pass rate at a mere 45%, passing both parts of the Certified Management Accountant exam can feel like a daunting task.
 In other words, 55% fail the CMA exam each year.

-With odds in favour of failure, it is important to know what to do if you fail the CMA exam because giving up should never be an option.
+With odds in favor of failure, it is important to know what to do if you fail the CMA exam, because giving up should never be an option.

 Start by identifying your weak areas and get honest with yourself.
 The best way to do this is to get clear on what needs improvement, where you should drive more focus, and when to ask for help.

-If you’ve taken the CMA exam during the January-February testing window, probably the topics that were difficult are still fresh in your mind.
+If you’ve taken the CMA exam during the latest testing window, the topics that were difficult are still fresh in your mind.
 Write them down for future reference.
-The IMA will also send you a letter in a few weeks letting you know the areas that need improvement.
+The IMA will also send you a letter in a few weeks, letting you know the areas that need improvement.

 Finding your weaknesses will be your greatest strength.
-Once you know your sore spots you can start to focus on the areas you find most difficult or frustrating.
+Once you know your sore spots, you can start to focus on the areas you find most difficult or frustrating.
 Break them down to a simple foundation and build on them.
 Spend as much time as you can practicing CMA exam questions on hard topics, and less time on the ones you easily answered.

 Ask yourself what could you have done differently?
 Perhaps you didn’t allot enough study time, were not disciplined enough to thoroughly prepare yourself, or didn’t use study techniques that were designed for your style of learning.
 Perhaps the review course was not the adequate one for you.

-By determining where you went wrong and what you can do to fix it, you can save yourself from wasting time focusing on the wrong topics.
+By determining where you went wrong and what you can do to fix it, you can save yourself from wasting time focusing on the wrong topics and study methods.
 Remember that you are only as strong as your weakest link.

 Staying positive is the most important element to your future success.
 Easier said than done, I know.

-If you didn’t succeed on your first try, don’t beat yourself up over it.
-Thousands of others just like you didn’t either.
+If you fail the CMA exam on your first try, don’t beat yourself up over it.
+Thousands of others just like you didn’t pass either.

 Take this time of self-doubt to reflect on what you could have done better, use it to your advantage to dig deeper and keep yourself determined to try again.